Coopydood/ultimate-macOS-KVM/README.md

 Alternatively, you can download the latest release here: [Download](https://github.com/Coopydood/ultimate-macOS-KVM/archive/refs/heads/main.zip)

-Okay, so you've cloned my repo, and cd'd into the directory.
+Okay, so you've cloned my repo, and `cd`'d into the directory.
 Great!
 Now, before running the script - and to avoid the subsequent and inevitable gotcha - you should enable the ``libvirtd`` daemon first if it hasn't been already.
-Here's an example for Arch-based systems:
+Here's an example for Arch-based systems (and pretty much most Linux distros, unless you're unfortunate enough to use Gentoo):

 ```sh
 $ sudo systemctl enable libvirtd